Smooth profinite groups, I: geometrizing Kummer theory: Introduction.

 \begin{theorem-non} \quad\\ Let $F$ be a field and let $p$ be a prime, invertible in $F$.
 Then, the Bockstein associated with the exact sequence is trivial, for any positive integer $n$.\\ Equivalently, the induced map is surjective. \end{theorem-non}

-A sleek aspect of this statement is that it only involves Galois cohomology: forgetting $K$-theoretic considerations, the only characters on stage are the profinite group $\Gal(F_s/F)$, together with its module $\mu_{p^2}$.
-Moreover, the statement holds for finite separable extensions $E/F$ as well-- replacing $\Gal(F_s/F)$ by the open subgroup $\Gal(F_s/E) \subset \Gal(F_s/F)$.
-This fact is the initial motivation for introducing the notion of a cyclotomic pair, that we now discuss.
+A sleek aspect of this statement is that it only involves Galois cohomology: forgetting $K$-theoretic considerations, the only characters on stage are the profinite group $\Gal(F_s/F)$ and the Galois module $\mu_{p^2}$.
+Taking account of finite separable extensions $E/F$, the property readily follows replacing $\Gal(F_s/F)$ by the open subgroups $\Gal(F_s/E) \subset \Gal(F_s/F)$.
+This fact is the initial motivation for introducing the following notion.